gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

   - A PKCS #11 URI
   - An EOS style base58-encoded public key beginning `PUB_K1_`

+- `--reinstall`

+  Packages that are requested directly (not dependencies) will be installed even if they are already installed and up-to-date.

 - `--package-source` *url*

   Specifies a package repository.
 If multiple repositories are provided, the ones listed earlier will be preferred over those listed later.
 The default is the local package repository.